 1. Lossing weight is easier when you’re optimistic.
 I mentioned this app above called “withings”, it just helps track my progress from day to day.
 You can actually see how my weight has fluctuated over the past several months.
 If I would have given up the minute the graph went back up, I would have fallen right back into my previous “give up this isn’t working behavior”.
 The other picture is the bags of clothes that I got to donate to charity because they no longer fit…..they were TOO BIG!!!!!
 Oh and one of my favorite snacks….zucchini bites..so freakin good!
 And lastly, I’m just putting this out there……my goal is to run a 5k.
 I’ve been practicing and trust me, I’m no where near being able to run it the whole way thru, but I can tell ya, it’s sure easier to run without an extra 60 pounds!!! <3 <3 So there ya have it folks…….Month 8 and still going strong.
 Greg and I talked about it several times now, we’re in the process of picking a “vacation” spot to travel to once I reach my goal so that I have something to look forward to.
 And before I leave, I’m going to punch the BMI chart in the face…….kidding.not.kidding.
 I know these last 40 pounds are going to take longer to come off..but it’s a good thing I don’t give up easy….not this time around! <3 And for those of you interested, these were my other two posts:

-2. Yes, it can be expensive: shrinking out of your clothes, buying healthier food, purchasing memberships, or shrinking out of your diamond ring and convincing your man you need a new one! haha!
+2. Yes, it can be expensive: shrinking out of your clothes, buying healthier food, purchasing memberships, or shrinking out of your diamond ring and convincing your man you need/want a new ring! haha!

 3. Your water bill will go up from showering twice a day.